amirongit/notecode/algebra.md

 - the product of the common prime factors of the given terms with the least repetition
 - when a variable is involved, it is treated like a prime factor of its term
 #### Gratest common factor
-- the largest divisor without remainder of the given terms
+- largest divisor without remainder of the given terms

 ### Factoring out the GCF
 1. the GCF of all the terms inside the given polynomial is calculated